dog

 Status

 There is a growing movement at every level of government against the cruel puppy mill industry, in which commercial breeding facilities keep animals in poor conditions while mass-producing them for sale.
 Often confined to barren, wire cages with little companionship, dogs in puppy mills suffer physically and psychologically.
-They are generally denied access to clean food and water or veterinary care.
+Animals are generally denied access to clean food and water or veterinary care.
 Mother “breeder” dogs give birth to multiple litters per year and are typically abandoned or killed when no longer deemed useful to puppy mill operators.

 Virtually all animals sold at pet shops are bred in mills.
 Pet shops are the preferred sales outlet for puppy mills because they allow the cruelty at the mills to remain hidden from the consumer.
 Many families have been saddled with hundreds or thousands of dollars in veterinary bills caring for sick animals purchased from pet shops.
 Some of these animals ultimately die.